ABOUT SAINT FRANCIS

 ABOUT THE LIBRARY

-Since its founding, and with now more than 2,000 books, journals, media, and art in forty unique collections on its shelves today, the library has since grown to become one of the largest research libraries of its kind in the world dedicated exclusively to the life, history, and study of Saint Francis of Assisi.
-As such, it is the library’s mission to celebrate and share the life of Saint Francis through its research, education, advocacy, and personal ministry of Franciscan friar, Br.
-Allen A. White, OSF.
+Since its founding, and with now more than 2,000 books, journals, media, and art in over thirty unique collections on its shelves today, the library has since grown to become one of the finest and most respected research libraries of its kind in the world dedicated exclusively to the life, history, and study of Saint Francis of Assisi.
+As such, it is the library’s mission to celebrate and share the life of Saint Francis through its research, education, advocacy, and personal ministry of Franciscan friar, Allen White, OSF.

 ABOUT OUR BOOKSTORE

 In addition to our library’s rich permanent collections, art, and resources on Saint Francis, our library also includes a small bookstore.
-As an authorized reseller of both Paraclete Press and Tau Publishing, we offer brand new books on Saint Francis, Saint Clare, and a plethora of Franciscan topics.
-Each book automatically includes a generous discount making it perfect for gift giving.
-And all proceeds are used to purchase additional books, help maintain our library, or to host our regularly scheduled events and presentations that are offered to the public free of charge.
-The net proceeds of select books are used to directly help the homeless at Hope Center Houston.
+As an authorized reseller of Paraclete Press, Tau Publishing, and other well-known publishing houses, we offer brand new books on Saint Francis, Saint Clare, and a plethora of Franciscan topics.
+Each book automatically includes a generous discount off the publisher’s suggested retail price, making it perfect for building your own personal library or gift giving.
+And all proceeds are used to purchase additional books, help maintain our library, and to host our regularly scheduled events and presentations that are typically offered to the public free of charge.

 ABOUT HOPE CENTER HOUSTON

 The mission of Hope Center Houston as a faith-based agency is to offer a safe place and caring community for our homeless brothers and sisters; while working to restore their dignity, provide their basic needs, and offer encouragement and help to transition out of homelessness.
 We strive to minister to the whole person: body, mind, and soul, believing all men and women deserve at minimum, basic human services.
 And at Hope Center Houston we provide opportunities for our homeless friends to embrace who they are, define their future, and change their world.
 We are located at 821 Peakwood, Houston, Texas 77090.
-Our regular hours of operation are 9am-3pm, Monday-Friday.
-For questions or for additional information, please call Brother Allen, Executive Director of Hope Center Houston at (832) 965-5511 during normal business hours.
+Our regular hours of operation for guest services are 9am-1pm, Monday-Friday.
+For questions or for additional information, please call (832) 965-5511 during normal business hours.